AI Use Cases/Professional Services

 Why this breaks down for firms below a certain hiring volume

-The utilization and retention ROI compounds across cohorts of 20-30 new hires annually.
-Firms onboarding fewer than 10-12 consultants per year will see slower payback because the system's pattern-matching on ramp time and project margin improves with volume.
-The administrative time savings still apply, but the incremental billable revenue projections assume a meaningful hiring cadence.
+As a rule of thumb, the utilization and retention ROI compounds fastest for firms with a meaningful annual hiring cohort.
+Firms onboarding only a handful of consultants a year will see slower payback, because the system's pattern-matching on ramp time and project margin improves with volume.
+The administrative time savings still apply regardless of hiring volume, but the incremental billable revenue projections assume a real hiring cadence to compound against.

 4. 4